5l1v3r1/ClassificationSummarization/README.md

 ## Project Details

-The aim of this project is automatic categorization & summarization of Turkish news
+The aim of this project is automatic categorization & summarization of Turkish news.

 Database : <br>